← Second Opinion Service

 Fitness for surgery — properly assessed

-Is the proposed operation actually necessary?
+Is the proposed operation actually right?

 Written report